Saturday, September 28, 2024

 Image from https://www.mediastorehouse.com/mary-evans-prints-online/suetonius-gaius-suetonius-tranquillus-69-122-8260097.html

 Suetonius was for a time a ranking secretary in the court of Hadrian, one of the Good Emperors.
 This gave him access to material that informs his history.
 But he was said to have displeased the emperor by being “too familiar” with his wife.
 The introduction to the Penguin Classics edition says this is why the profiles of the various Caesars get shorter, even when covering reigns closer to his own time.
+His source material became harder to access.

 Strangely, Suetonius never gets around to the emperors of his own lifetime, including ones he knew personally like Hadrian.
-Given the needling manner in which he wrote, he might have wound up filling a British wall.
+Given the needling manner in which Suetonius wrote, he might have wound up filling a British wall.
 Perhaps he found these later emperors less inspiring, if he sought more lurid examples of flawed imperial behavior.

 One must approach Suetonius as the kind of writer who didn’t let the truth get in the way of a good tale.
 Still, any lack of veracity is more than made up for by the verisimilitude of his profiles, his willingness to bore into different personality traits and political challenges of the rulers covered, and a refreshing lack of gravity in the way he writes of them.